 Osteoporosis is a thinning of the bones that causes a predisposition to fragility fractures such as hip fractures or vertebral fractures (painful compression of the spine that can ultimately lead to a loss of height or a hump backed appearance).
 These fractures can be painful, debilitating and especially in the case of broken hips, even deadly.
 Hip fractures are associated with a high short term and longer term mortality and are often fraught with complications such as pneumonia and blood clots.
 In fact, some studies show that women with a hip fracture have twice as high a death rate in the year following the break.

 Previous recommendations included calcium supplements of 1200-1500mg per day.
 These supplements usually came in the form of large, difficult to swallow tablets that were supposed to be taken multiple times daily with food.
 Beyond the hassle factor, other downsides to taking calcium supplements include unwanted side effects such as upset stomach, kidney stones, constipation and, less commonly, serious overdoses with high blood levels of calcium.
 All of that aside, more than half of older women in the US are taking these supplements in the name of bone density.
+So it sounds like lots of people are taking calcium for osteoporosis prevention and treatment.
 But wait… there’s more.

 Taking Calcium supplements may cause harm.

 Turns out, there could be more unintended problems with ingesting large amounts of calcium supplements.
 The calcium may not just make its way to your bones – it may deposit other places in your body.
 The most concerning deposits may occur in important blood vessels that supply your heart and your brain.
 That’s right, all this circulating calcium may actually clog your arteries and contribute to heart disease and stroke.
 Hold the presses!!